westonMS/ecen520_student/resources/assignment_mechanics.md

 Every assignment will require you to submit a report.
 This report is submitted as a markdown file named `report.md` in your assignment submission directory.
-A template report file has been created for you for each assignment, and you need to fill in all required sections of the report as part of your submission.
+A [template report](./report_template.md) file has been created for you.
+You need to customize this for each assignment and include it with your repository as part of your submission.

 For each assignment you will need to keep track of the number of hours you spent on the assignment.
 This helps me gauge the difficulty of the assignment and see how long it takes for you to complete it.